mervecoskunn/project-portfolio-4/README.md

 ## User Story Testing

 - Admin
+  - As the site admin, I can access the Django-admin panel and log in as admin by adding "/admin" to the end of the url link and pressing the enter button again.
   - As a Site Admin I can approve or disapprove posts so that I can filter out objectionable posts.

   - As a Site Admin I can create, read, update and delete posts so that I can manage my blog content.